Cherhill, Alberta

 Cherhill is a hamlet in Alberta, Canada within Lac Ste.
 Anne County.
 It is located along Highway 43, approximately 35 km east of Mayerthorpe and 82 km northwest of Edmonton.

 The hamlet is located in census division No. 13.

-The first syllable of the Cherhill's name is derived from the last syllable of the name of A. P. Stetcher, an early postmaster, with "hill" added to it.
+The first syllable of the Cherhill's name is derived from the last syllable of the name of A. P. Stetcher, the postmaster when the post office opened in 1911, with "hill" added to it.

 Demographics

-The population of Cherhill according to the 2008 municipal census conducted by Lac Ste.
-Anne County is 60.
+As of a 2008 census conducted by Lac Ste.
+Anne County, the population of Cherhill was 60.